Haivision/srt/docs/handshake.md

 The latency specification is split into two 16-bit fields.
 The usage differs in HSv4 and HSv5.

-In HSv4 only the Lower part is used (the Higher part is always 0), and the meaning is:
+In HSv4 only the Lower part is used (the Upper part is always 0), and the meaning is:
  - On the Receiver party: Receiver latency
  - On the Sender party: Sender latency

 In HSv5 both fields are used:
- - Higher: Receiver latency
+ - Upper: Receiver latency
  - Lower: Sender latency

 The characteristics of Sender and Receiver latency are the following: